raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Connections".
 I think we should align this section with that so any updates are explicit.)

-A client that supports DSOP SHOULD NOT make multiple connections to the same DNS server.
+A client that supports DSO SHOULD NOT make multiple connections to the same DNS server.

 A single server may support multiple services, including DNS Updates